nameless-and-blameless/TAG/reports/Phantom-Vehicles.md

 ## Conclusion

-Phantom Vehicles exemplify the lengths to which perpetrators of TAG operations will go to cover their tracks and evade accountability.
+Phantom Vehicles exemplify the lengths to which orchestrators of TAG operations will go to cover their tracks and evade accountability.
 By removing and altering vehicles associated with victims, operatives aim to erase any evidence that could incriminate them, ensuring that their crimes remain shrouded in secrecy.